linebender/glazier/README.md

 * [baseview].
 Another window creation abstraction, motivated mostly by the audio plugin use case where the module is not in control of its own UI runloop.

+## Dependencies

+Glazier requires a recent rust toolchain to build; it does not (yet) have an explicit minimum supported rust version, but the latest stable version should work.

+On Linux and BSD, Glazier also requires `pkg-config` and `clang`, and the development packages of `libxkbcommon` and `libxcb`, to be installed.
+Some of the examples require `vulkan-loader`.

 ## Further reading

 * [Advice for the next dozen Rust GUIs](https://raphlinus.github.io/rust/gui/2022/07/15/next-dozen-guis.html)